 If the car is hired, contact the hire company.
-Members of the continental equivalent of the AA (www.theaa.com) can contact their 24-hour breakdown service.
-The RAC (www.rac.co.uk) provides a similar service.
-They can be contacted from their roadside phones or from any call box.
-Non-members should consult the Yellow Pages for breakdown services.
+Members of the continental equivalent of the AA (tel: +44 800 88 77 66; www.theaa.com) can contact their 24-hour breakdown service.
+The RAC (tel: +44 330 159 1111; www.rac.co.uk) provides a similar service.
+They can be contacted from the RAC roadside phones or from any call box.

-A valid drivers' licence is required if driving a car in Northern Ireland.
+A valid drivers’ licence and motors insurance is required if driving a car in Northern Ireland.

 Public transport is of a good standard in Belfast with numerous rail and bus lines, although the lines tend to radiate from the centre, making it time-consuming to get from one suburb to another.
 There are good bus routes around Derry/Londonderry.

-The main rail routes out of Belfast include those heading north to Derry/Londonderry via Ballymena and Coleraine; northeast to the port of Larne; and east to Bangor along the shores of Belfast Lough.
+The main rail routes out of Belfast include those heading north to Derry/Londonderry via Ballymena and Coleraine; northeast to the port of Larne; east to Bangor along the shores of Belfast Lough and southwest to Newry.